There are emergency procedures in place in multiple states due to extreme weather. >>Learn More

 Food Insecurity

 Food insecurity means limited or uncertain access to adequate food.
-This is according to the US Department of Agriculture (USDA).
+This is according to the U.S. Department of Agriculture.
 Hunger may be a consequence of food insecurity.

 Food insecurity can negatively affect: